-http://stevenblairlaw.com/tag/life-insurance-trust/ One of the most popular customs of this season for our Christian ancestors was the Christmas decorations.
-Long before the arrival of Christianity evergreens were used to decorate sacred places such as groves and holy wells and the early Christians later adopted this tradition for both their churches and their homes.
-The holly, one of the most common evergreens was used in the Roman festival of Saturnalia which took place about the third week in December and it seems that the Roman Catholics brought this custom with them to England.
-Rosemary, laurel, bay, holly and box were used frequently where as fir, yew and mistletoe, were not used that much in churches.
-Perhaps their connection to pagan spirituality was the reason for this.
+The holly, one of the most common evergreens, was used in the Roman festival of Saturnalia which took place around the third week of December and it seems that the Roman Catholics brought this custom with them to England.
+Rosemary, laurel, bay, holly and box were frequently used where as fir, yew and mistletoe were avoided in churches decorations.
+Perhaps their connection to the old traditions was the reason for this.
 However, all of these evergreens were used to decorate homes, market crosses and other public places.

-Like many of the evergreens, bay laurel was thought to protect against thunder and lightning.
-Sacred to the sun it was used to expel household smells.
+Like many evergreens, bay laurel was thought to protect against thunder and lightning.
+Sacred to the sun it was used to get rid of household smells.

 Druids performed rituals in yew groves as well as oak groves.
 Connected to sacred wells and springs the yew’s symbolism of death clung to it more than its symbolism of eternity.

 Some people used to burn the old evergreens while others believed this to be unlucky.
-(Folk-lore, vol. 2 ).
-In Staffordshire, people were known to keep some of their Christmas evergreens all year so as to prevent their house being struck by lightning (Folk-lore, vol. 7, 1896).
+In Staffordshire, people were known to keep some of their Christmas evergreens all year to prevent their house being struck by lightning.
 In old farm houses a mistletoe bush hung from the kitchen ceiling until the following Christmas Eve, when it was burned and a fresh one was put up.

 Leaves that stay green all year round have always been seen as a symbol of eternal life.
 They are usually the only greenery available in the middle of winter and the only trees and shrubs to bear berries.